List of Disney's Beauty and the Beast characters: Fife

 Fife is a resident of the castle.
 When the Enchantress curses the Beast, he is transformed into a piccolo.
 He is tricked by Forte into trying to sabotage the relationship under the promise of his own solo.
 Fife meets Belle after Forte lured her to his room to tell Belle where a suitable Christmas tree is located.
 However, shortly after she leaves, Forte tells Fife to follow her to the tree (presumably so he can cause the ice to break with his sound).
 Fife later regrets this action and decides to help Belle and Beast mend their relationship.
 Forte decides to destroy the castle and Fife tries to stop him.
 Forte reveals that he never intended to give him a musical solo (via expelling blank note sheets).
 No longer loyal to Forte, Fife tells the Beast that Forte's power comes from the keyboard and Beast uses this knowledge to depower him.
-In the ending of the film (taking place in the present), Fife seems to have taken over Forte's job as the composer of the castle as he plays his piccolo.
+In the ending of the film (taking place in the present), Fife seems to have taken over Forte's job as the court composer as he plays his piccolo.